Create better YouTube Ads!

 What should advertisers do instead?

-Instead of serving the same long ad to the same users, advertisers should create a long and short version of each ad.
-They should show the extended version up to three times, working on the Frequency Cap parameter of the YouTube campaign to control the Ad Frequency.
+Instead of serving the same long ad to the same users, advertisers should create a long and a short version of each ad.
+They should show the extended version up to 3 times, using the YouTube campaign’s Frequency Cap parameter to control the Ad Frequency.
 After that, the campaign should switch to the short version as a simple recall.
 This is what most well-run campaigns are doing.

 Picking the right KPIs